Septicemia is the clinical name for blood poisoning by bacteria. It is a medical emergency and needs urgent medical treatment.

 How can I prevent sepsis?

-One of the most important infection control behaviors is hand washing.
-You should wash hands with clean, running water for at least 20 seconds.
+Preventing infection is the way to prevent sepsis.
+One of the best ways to prevent infection is to wash your hands often.
+Wash your hands with clean, running water for at least 20 seconds.
 Wash your hands:

 After using the toilet